 Backpacks

 Toddler backpack carriers are great for parents and toddlers who enjoy going on outdoor adventures together.
 This style of hiking carriers comes with a lot of heavy boning and additional padding to secure your toddler safely in place.
-However, it does well to note that this additional security does tend to add weight to the carrier, resulting in it being heavier to carry than the other types.
+However, this additional security tends to add weight to the carrier, resulting in it being heavier than the other types.

 They are also only made for carrying toddlers on your back, so if your little one is not comfortable sitting up on their own just yet, this one might not be for you.

-Keep in mind that while the best toddler backpack carrier is amazing for hiking, you can also still use it for travel!
-They can be a bit bulky for cities but flying with a hiking backpack carrier will be worth it if you plan to do a lot of hiking.
+Keep in mind that while the best toddler backpack carrier is amazing for hiking, you can also use it for travel!
+We used our two Deuter backpack carriers extensively for both hiking and travel.
+We did find them a bit bulky for city sightseeing but flying with a hiking backpack carrier will be worth it if you plan to do a lot of hiking.

 Benefits of Using a Toddler Carrier for Travel

-While using a toddler travel stroller definitely has its benefits, there are also many benefits to using toddler carriers for travel.
+I can admit that using a toddler travel stroller definitely has its benefits, but there are also many benefits to using toddler carriers for travel.

-• There may be places that are easier to sightsee around without a stroller.
-Especially places like Cinque Terre with a toddler.
+1. There may be places that are easier to sightsee around without a stroller, especially if you visit Europe with a toddler.

-• If you enjoy hiking, having a back carrier for toddlers will enable you to go on all your adventures.
-Toddlers will want to be doing some of the walking.
+2. If you enjoy hiking, having a back carrier for toddlers will enable you to go on all your adventures with your kids.
+Having a proper toddler carrier enables them to walk when they feel like it, and get carried when they don’t.

 Picking the Best Toddler Carrier for Travel

-Since there are so many options for toddler carriers in the market, choosing the best one comes down to your budget, lifestyle, body type, and last but not the least, your toddler.
+Since there are so many options for toddler travel carriers in the market, choosing the best one comes down to your budget, lifestyle, body type, and last but not least, your toddler.
+I recommend you consider the following factors before deciding which toddler carrier to purchase.

 Price